octoml/relax/scorecard/README.md

 ### One-Time Setup

+#### AWS Instance Setup

+If you intend to run on an AWS instance this may help replicate the scorecard results.
+If you already have a machine with the appropriate CUDA driver and GPUs you can skip this step.
+1. Go to the launch template page for [`test-mlsys-dev`](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#LaunchInstanceFromTemplate:launchTemplateId=lt-0b2796d6ff89f5313) for `octoml-sandbox` as a `Sandbox-Developer` in the AWS EC2 console.
+2. Select or create an SSH key pair
+3. Launch the instance

+Once this is complete, wait the few minutes for the instance to come up then SSH in and proceed.
+You can skip the Docker setup steps below if you used the recommended AMI.

 #### Docker

-First, ensure that `nvidia-docker2` is set up and configured so that Docker can access GPUs.
+Ensure that `nvidia-docker2` is set up and configured so that Docker can access GPUs.
 Run the installation steps if you have not already.
+If you are using the AMI from the previous section you can skip this step.

 ```bash
 sudo apt update